Does your website show up in the search results for phrases that will create an actual lead or a customer?

 On way to accomplish tracking and reporting is by using two free tools by Google.
 The first is Google Analytics.
 You must verify that it is installed correctly and giving you the information needed to make business decisions.
 The second is Google Search Console.
 GSC will give you valuable search data including phrases shows in search results.

-Two other accounts also must be fully optimized – Google My Business and Bing Webmaster Tools.
+Two other accounts also must be fully optimized – Google Business Profile and Bing Webmaster Tools.
 If you are not familiar with the four mentioned accounts, you must create and optimize them today or request ownership from your marketing company.

 KPIs (key performance indicators) are a great way to check for issues with your website and if you are meeting your goals.
 Here are a few KPIs you should be tracking.
 Don’t get overwhelmed with too many numbers!